tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 This 3-foot-wide concave brass disk levitates when you mentally command it.
 As a move action, you can remain still (perhaps sitting on it) and move it, or you can move it as part of your own move action.
 It can travel as fast as you normally can, can float up to 3 feet above the ground, can flip over if you direct it to, and can carry twice as much as you normally can.
 The disk hovers (allowing it to cross water, quick sand, or trapdoors, for example), but doesn’t fly (so it will fall into a pit).

 **Quirk:** You tense up in dangerous situations, especially in prolonged battles.

 ---

+#### Fravarsh, Mark of the

+Divine Investment

+One Use

+When you die, you are reincarnated, returning to life in a different form to join your allies during the next rest.
+You retain your memories but can change your relationships, skills, class, race, gender, age, height, aura, and any other details as you wish.
+You are reincarnated with the same magic items, except for those that would no longer be appropriate for your character, which are also reincarnated into something more suitable.
+Despite any changes, your former friends (and enemies) will still recognize you.
+After you use this mark, it fades.

+---